 Bio : Research

 Elaine Chew is Professor of Engineering at King’s College London jointly appointed between the Faculty of Natural, Mathematical & Engineering Sciences’ Department of Engineering and the Faculty of Life Sciences & Medicine’s School of Biomedical Engineering & Imaging Sciences: Research Departments of Cardiovascular Imaging and Biomedical Computing.
-At King’s, she is founder and director of the Music Theranostics Laboratory at where she leads research on digital music therapeutics and precision diagnostics with focus on cardiovascular disease.
+At King’s, she is founder and director of the Music Theranostics Laboratory at where she leads research on where she leads research on music-based digital therapeutics and precision diagnostics for cardiovascular disease.

-Elaine has been interviewed in documentaries The Future of Music (ARTE), The Man Who Saved Geometry (TVO), and Bridging Urban America, for which she also recorded soundtracks, on Los Angeles Philharmonic’s Inside the Music, ARTE.TV’s 42, BBC Radio 3 and BBC World Service, and podcasts of Ada Lovelace Day and Barbican’s Science on Screen.
-Her research has been featured on Der Spiegel, Zeit Online, Smithsonian Magazine, Philadelphia Inquirer, Wired Blog, MIT Technology Review, The Telegraph, etc. She is a frequent invited keynote/plenary speaker, and often integrates interactive scientific visualisations and lab-grown compositions in her live demonstrations and concert-conversations.
+Elaine is a frequent keynote speaker at international conferences and eminent science festivals.
+An established performer, she regularly integrates live scientific visualisations of music structures (musa_rt : music on the spiral array . real-time) and cardiovascular reactions (heartfm : heart breath visuals) and lab-grown compositions (arrhythmia music) in her presentations.
+She has been interviewed and her work featured in documentaries The Future of Music (ARTE), The Man Who Saved Geometry (TVO), and Bridging Urban America, on Los Angeles Philharmonic’s Inside the Music, ARTE.TV’s 42, BBC Radio 3 and BBC World Service, and podcasts of Ada Lovelace Day and Barbican’s Science on Screen.
+Her research has been featured on Le Monde, Der Spiegel, Zeit Online, Smithsonian Magazine, Philadelphia Inquirer, Wired Blog, MIT Technology Review, NPR, ClassicFM, Frankfurter Allegemeine, The Telegraph, etc. Her arrhythmia music has won an Unexpected Oscar for Best Original Music on BBC World Service.

 Prior to joining King’s, she was a senior CNRS researcher in the STMS Lab at IRCAM (Paris: 2019-2022), Professor of Digital Media at the QMUL Centre for Digital Music (London: 2011-2019) where she founded the Music, Performance and Expressivity (MuPaE) Lab, Assistant then tenured Associate Professor at the University of Southern California (Los Angeles, CA: 2001-2011) where she held the inaugural Viterbi Early Career Chair and founded the Music Computation and Cognition (MuCoaCo) Lab.
 She was also Visiting Professor at King’s Engineering (London: 2020-2022), Harvard SEAS & Music (Cambridge, MA: 2008-2009) and Lehigh IMSE (Bethlehem, PA: 2000-2001).